 We were flying with Transavia Airlines to Paris.
 Now, I have a LOT of thoughts on this airline.
 Transavia is very strict with their one hand bag allowance.
 They stopped a ton of girls who had a carry-on and a VERY small purse and MADE them put the purse inside the carry-on.
 When I say small I’m talking like a little teeny clutch, and the stewardess made a big stink about every single person putting their tiny clutches (which mind you probably had just enough room for a passport and wallet) in their carry on’s or they weren’t allowed to board the flight.
 I found the staff on this airline to be very cold, and unwelcoming.

 I also had some issues with them when it came to booking the flight.
-When I booked the flight they didn’t send me a booking confirmation, which had my confirmation code in it so I could check in.
+They didn’t send me a booking confirmation, so I could not check in.
 Trying to contact them is actually impossible – there is no e-mail address, no live chat.
-They have a facebook and a WhatsApp phone number and didn’t respond to either of those methods for days.
-When I went on their facebook I was suddenly very worried about flying with them due to the various comments I saw of them canceling and delaying flights often with no assistance provided to customers affected.
-I immediately contacted them on whatever modes I could use and I finally got someone to respond to me and received my confirmation number to check-in.
+They didn’t respond on Facebook or WhatsApp and I became extremely worried when I saw many complaints of canceled and delayed flights.
+I finally got someone to respond to me and received my confirmation number to check-in.
 Eli wasn’t so lucky.
 He never received a confirmation e-mail and never received a response from Transavia, so he ended up buying a ticket again thinking his first purchase didn’t go through.
 Well turns out he bought two tickets for the flight, and they only refunded the cheaper flight.

 I really don’t think I will fly with them again, mainly due to the various problems booking with them seem to hold, and the lack of desire to resolve problems for customers.
 All in all, while their customer service skills are extremely lacking, their price was hard to beat.
 The flight to Paris was SO cheap, like by a lot compared to other carriers.
 I was very thankful our flight wasn’t delayed or canceled, and the actual flight itself wasn’t bad and we were on our way to Paris, country #8 on our Euro Trip!